Zaheer Khan

-Zaheer Khan (born 8 October 1978) is an Indian former professional cricketer who played all forms of the game for the Indian national team from 2000 till 2014.
-He is a fast-medium left-arm bowler.
-He was the second-most successful Indian pace bowler in Test cricket, behind Kapil Dev.
-Zaheer Khan started his domestic career by playing for Baroda.
-In the early years of his career, Zaheer Khan was known for his hostile seam and pace bowling, especially fast inch-perfect yorkers.
-He is often considered one of the best Indian fast bowlers.
+Zaheer Khan (born 8 October 1978) is an Indian former professional cricketer who played all formats of the game for the Indian national team from 2000 till 2014.
+A left-arm fast-medium bowler known for his ability to "move the ball both ways off the wicket and swing the old ball at some pace", he was known for reverse swing with the old ball.
+He is the second-most successful Indian pace bowler (tied with Ishant Sharma) in Test cricket, behind Kapil Dev.

-In a bid to improve his bowling, Zaheer Khan moved to England for a short stint with Worcestershire in 2006.
-A left-arm fast-medium bowler, he was best known for his ability to "move the ball both ways off the wicket and swing the old ball at some pace".
-Zaheer Khan excelled in reverse swing with the old ball.
+He also has the distinct record of dismissing Graeme Smith, Kumar Sangakkara, Sanath Jayasuriya and Matthew Hayden – some of the game's most feared left-handed batsmen – over 10 times each in international cricket, and also holds the record for dismissing the third-most number of left-handed batsmen (237), after Muttiah Muralitharan (325), and Shaun Pollock (252).

-He is praised for his performances on flat subcontinent pitches and the controlling of different types of cricket balls.
-He was one of the key members of the 2011 World Cup winning team, leading the pace attack with 21 wickets in just 9 games.
-In 2011 he was conferred with the Arjuna Award, India's second highest sporting award by the President of India.
-Zaheer Khan's career is also noted for recurring injuries, which often interrupted his progress at the international level.
-That is also the reason Zaheer khan has set up ProSport Fitness & Services, a special rehab & training center in association with Adrian Le Roux and Andrew Leipus.
+Khan started his domestic career by playing for Baroda.
+In Tests, he was averaged around 36 at home and 31 away from home.
+With India, he was a member of the team that was one of the joint-winners of the 2002 ICC Champions Trophy, and one of the key members of the 2011 World Cup winning team, leading the pace attack with 21 wickets in just 9 games.
+In 2011 he was conferred with the Arjuna Award, India's second highest sporting honour, by the President of India.

+During the course of his career, Khan sustained recurring injuries, which often interrupted his progress at the international level, and this was the reason he set up ProSport Fitness & Services, a special rehabilitation & training center in association with Adrian Le Roux and Andrew Leipus.

+Khan was selected as one of the Wisden Cricketers of the Year in the year 2008.
+He announced his retirement from international cricket in October 2015.
+He played for Worcestershire in County Cricket and played for Royal Challengers Bangalore, Delhi Daredevils and Mumbai Indians in the Indian Premier League.
 In 2020, the Government of India honoured him with the Padma Shri.

-Zaheer Khan was selected as one of the Wisden Cricketers of the Year in 2008.
-Zaheer Khan announced his retirement from international cricket in October 2015.
-He also played for Worcestershire in County Cricket and played for Mumbai, Royal Challengers Bangalore, Delhi Daredevils and Mumbai Indians in Indian domestic cricket.

-Only Muttiah Muralitharan (325) and Shaun Pollock (252) have dismissed more left-hand batsmen than Zaheer Khan, who has gotten the better of southpaws 237 times.
-He also has the distinct record of dismissing Graeme Smith, Kumar Sangakkara, Sanath Jayasuriya and Matthew Hayden – some of the game's most feared left-hand batsmen – over 10 times each in international cricket.
+He was the former mentor of the IPL team Lucknow Super Giants for the 2025 edition.

 Early and personal life

-He was born on 8 October 1978 in Shrirampur, Ahmednagar district, Maharashtra, India to parents Zakia and Bakhtiyar Khan.
-He was born in a Marathi Muslim family.
-He has an elder brother Zeeshan and younger brother Anees.
-He started his coaching under Utsav Yadav.
-Zaheer attended the New Marathi Primary school and the K.J.
+Khan was born on 8 October 1978 in Shrirampur, Ahmednagar district, Maharashtra, in a Marathi Muslim family to Zakia and Bakhtiyar Khan.
+He has an elder brother, Zeeshan and a younger brother, Anees.
+He started his coaching under Utsav Yadav, and attended the New Marathi Primary School and the K.J.
 Somaiyya Secondary School in Shrirampur.
 He also played in the local Revenue Colony Cricket Club (RCC) in Shrirampur after which he started his career in Pune.

 On 24 April 2017, he announced on his Twitter account that he was engaged to actress Sagarika Ghatge.
 The couple got married on 23 November 2017.
+The couple have a son, who was born in 2025.